MicrosoftDocs/winui-api/microsoft.ui.xaml/launchactivatedeventargs_arguments.md

 Gets the arguments that are passed to the application during launch.

+> [!Important]
+> This property is not supported and always returns null.

 ## -property-value

 The arguments that are passed to the application during launch.